Vinayakbora/Vinayakbora/README.md

 ### Hi there 👋
-I am Vinayak Bora, a SDE intern at Bajaj Markets.
-I am an Android developer and an ML enthusiast, currently working in the Laravel Framework, with experience in Databases and Front-End Development.
+I am Vinayak Bora, an SDE-I at Bajaj FINSERV.
+I am an Android developer with Kotlin as my tech stack.
+I was previously working in the Laravel and Magento Framework, with experience in Databases and Front-End Development.

 ---